ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *We have a choice everyday regarding the attitude we will embrace for that day.*
+💬 *Admire as much as you can.
+Most people do not admire enough.*

-— **Charles Swindoll**
+— **Vincent van Gogh**

-Updated at: 2025-12-24T01:06:29Z
+Updated at: 2025-12-25T01:07:27Z